Needlepoint Newsletter from Samantha Taylor

 Nice Thoughts from Our Friends.

-*My name is Hannah - the lovely lady who lives with me stitched your Blue Needlepoint Sampler seen below - and I am very proud of her !
+*My name is Hannah - the lovely lady who lives with me stitched your Blue Needlepoint Sampler seen above - and I am very proud of her !

 Her husband (he lives with me also) - took this photograph for you.
 I am very proud of both of them.*